turbot/pipes-docs/docs/using/powerpipe/mods.md

 To install them, choose one or more mods, then click the **Install Mods** button.

 Installation should typically only take a few seconds.
-You can then head over to the **Dashboards** tab where you'll see a list of the available dashboards for the mod(s) you installed.
+You can then head over to the **Dashboards** tab, where you'll see a list of the available dashboards for the mod(s) you installed.